viscid-hub/Viscid/doc/functions.rst

                                                       the labels next to the data.
 This adheres to the principle that you shouldn't make the reader learn a key just to read a single plot.
+:py:func:`viscid.plot.vpyplot.despine`                Remove some spines to reduce chart clutter, this is the
+                                                      exact same as seaborn's despine.
 ====================================================  ===========================================================

 2D Matplotlib Plots